butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 * **Sonia** is a health informatics expert who is hoping to use data from her country's health insurance filings improve public health policy.
 * **Nikolai** is a journalist studying his country's social media growth patterns and how it has influenced governmental policies.

-They are all hoping to add deeplearning to their toolkits and want to learn how to apply it to their domains.
+They are all hoping to add deep learning to their toolkits and want to learn how to apply it to their domains.

 ### Pre-implementation Scenarios

 #### Hue's setup issues
 * Hue has just learned about the fastai MOOC from her twitter feed and is interested in taking the course.
 She doesn't have a programming background and is a little intimidated by the topic.
-She is however very determined and is hopeful after watching the first lecture that she can apply deeplearning to help her in diagnosing skin diseases.
+She is however very determined and is hopeful after watching the first lecture that she can apply deep learning to help her in diagnosing skin diseases.
-* She plans to work with some mobile devs who may not have the deeplearning skillsets, but she plans to develop the diagnostic deeplearning models herself (since she knows how to diagnose dermatological problems from images) and serve the models via an API.
+* She plans to work with some mobile devs who may not have the deep learning skillsets, but she plans to develop the diagnostic deep learning models herself (since she knows how to diagnose dermatological problems from images) and serve the models via an API.
 * After having some problems setting up her jupyter notebook environment, she joined the forums and asked for help.
 While there were some responses to her questions, it took her several days to resolve them, primarily due to timezone differences.
 * She also felt a little lost with some of the advice, as in most of them assumed a deeper computer technical background than what she had.
 * She felt she could have resolved her issues a lot quicker, had their been some hands-on assistance.